svenstaro/rofi-calc/README.md

     The benefit of this is that you can simply enter a term and press return and that'll already act on the result by printing it to stdout or via `-calc-command` if configured.

+- To automatically save last calculation to the history on rofi close, use `-automatic-save-to-history`:

+        rofi -show calc -modi calc -no-show-match -no-sort --automatic-save-to-history

 - To enable thousand separators in the output (e.g. `5 * 12 = 6,000`, rather than `6000`) add the following to `~/.config/qalculate/qalc.cfg`

     - For `,` separator: